HyperWinX/HyperCPU/README.md

 The compiled binaries should be located in `build` directory, and the generated documentation should be located in `docs/_build/html` directory.
 After building the project open `index.html` file and start reading the documentation.

-Do not forget to check out [examples](examples) folder for interesting code examples that will help you better understand the syntax of hASM and the power of HyperCPU.
+Check out [examples](examples) folder for interesting code examples that will help you better understand the syntax of hASM and the power of HyperCPU.

 ### Usage